daskelly/ase/README.md

 The directory [RNA_model](RNA_model) provides code to implement the model to detect ASE in read counts derived from RNA.
 This model is described in section 1.3.3 of the supplementary material.
 See the README in that directory for more details.

+[This](tutorial.pdf) tutorial (PDF) provides an overview of how to use scripts in the `DNA_model/orig` and `RNA_model/orig` directories to implement our statistical model for ASE.
+These are the scripts that were originally released with the paper and are available on the *Genome Research* website as supplementary information.
+They have a few corrections from the exact code published on the *Genome Research* website to account for bugs discovered after publication as well as changes to dependencies that the code makes use of.